 Sometimes I hate facing reality.

-I like to think the world is not as cruel and heartless as it can be and if I simply ignore it, it will get better.
-But, as I’ve realized, the sooner you come to terms with certain things that are preventing you from success, the more likely you are to figure out a ‘plan b’.
+I like to think the world is not as cruel and heartless as it can be.
+Maybe if I simply ignore it, it will get better.
+But, I’ve realized that the sooner you come to terms with the things that are holding you back from success, the more likely you will be able to figure out a ‘plan b’.

-Take the reality of older job seekers.
-Particularly older job seekers in their mid-’50s and beyond.
+Take the reality of older job seekers, particularly older job seekers, those in their mid-’50s and beyond.